Facilities and Other Resources Text

 Drexel's CITI training website

-Graduate students working on a Community Based Masters Project (CBMP) or Independent Learning Experience (ILE) are required to receive training on human subjects research prior to commencing work on the project.
+Graduate students working on an Independent Learning Experience (ILE) are required to receive training on human subjects research prior to commencing work on the project.
 This training supplements the online CITI training.
-Training is held in the fall of each academic year and a recording of the session is available and will be posted here shortly.
+Training is held in the fall of each academic year and a recording of the session is available and will be posted here.

 If a student will be submitting their research protocol to the IRB, COEUS eIRB training is also required in order to access the system (see above).
 The DSPH Research Office will coordinate a group training in the fall of each academic year.
 For reference, Drexel HRP Office has developed a student investigator manual to help guide students through the protocol process.

 Download investigator manual